Seerden/Bits/roadmap.md

 # Todo
 ## General
-- [x] Implement authentication on the frontend
-    - [x] Think about whether or not we need protected components eventually
-    - [x] include login, logout, register buttons to `Header`
-    - [x] include current user query param in requests from client
-- [x] Add authentication middleware that checks whether user making a request is allowed to make that request
-- [x] Add routing (`react-router v6`)
 - Implement dark/solarized styles
 - Generalize styling more, import bits and pieces as needed instead of creating each class from scratch
 - Figure out whether we want to refer to Timescales as 'timescale', 'timestep' or something else entirely, and _be consistent with usage_